-- The curriculum hours in PSHE are non-negotiable and will be followed by all staff in the school.
+- The curriculum hours in PSHE are followed by all staff in the school.
 Fixed timetables will be set before the academic year and monitored by the Senior Leadership Team of the school.

-- The subject leader for PSHE will meet the senior leadership team on a monthly basis to evaluate provision in order to ensure that teaching and learning in PSHE is outstanding.
+- The subject leader for PSHE will evaluate provision in order to ensure that teaching and learning in PSHE is outstanding.
 Where necessary, staff will receive coaching and training in PSHE.

 - Carefully designed schemes of learning in PSHE ensure consistency and progress of all learners.

 - Vehicles drive learning throughout the term.
 Therefore, PSHE is taught through the vehicle.

 - Vehicles include guest speakers who are specialists in their field, trips to businesses, fieldwork to relevant places of interest, innovative use of technology to name but a few.

 - PSHE is taught individually but plays a key role in the achievement of the learning aims of the vehicle.
 For example, a focus on a healthy living produce market could involve the children producing healthy living leaflets or recipe book for children.
 This would involve speaking with healthcare professionals/ chefs to look at what a balanced diet looks like and support and advice on healthy recipes that appeal to children.

 - Success criteria in every PSHE lesson are set in order to guide children to achieve their potential.
 This ensures work is demanding and matches the aims of the curriculum.

 - High quality teaching responds to the needs of children.
 Spiral learning is a key focus of all formative and summative assessment with teachers providing feedback in lessons in order to identify misconceptions early.